Pratiikpy/News-article-search-tool/README.md

 Info Hunter is an open-source project, and we welcome contributions from the community!
 If you have any suggestions or would like to report a bug, please open an issue or submit a pull request.

 Author
-Info Hunter was created by Prateek, a software engineer and data enthusiast.
-Follow him on GitHub or LinkedIn to stay updated on his latest projects.
+Info Hunter was created by Prateek(Me), a software engineer and data enthusiast.
+Follow him me GitHub or LinkedIn to stay updated on his latest projects.

 License
 Info Hunter is licensed under the MIT License.
 See LICENSE for details.